-The data development function of DataWorks supports the graphic design of data analysis flows and processes data and forms mutual dependencies through flow tasks and inner nodes.
-Currently, it supports multiple task types, including ODPS_SQL, data synchronization, OPEN_MR, SHELL, machine learning, and virtual nodes.
+DataWorks offers a data development function that supports the graphic design of data analysis flows.
+It also processes data and forms mutual dependencies through flow tasks and inner nodes.
+Currently, it supports multiple task types such as ODPS_SQL, data synchronization, OPEN_MR, SHELL, machine learning, and virtual nodes.
 For more information about the use of each task type, see Task type description.

-This section uses the creation of a flow task named “work” as an example to show how to create nodes in a flow, configure dependencies, and conveniently design and display steps and sequences for data analysis.
-We briefly describe how to use the data development function for further data analysis and computing in the workspace.
+Here, we use a creation of a flow task named “work” as an example to show how to create nodes in a flow, configure dependencies, and conveniently design and display steps and sequences for data analysis.
+This article explains how to use the data development function for further data analysis and computing in the workspace.

-You have prepared the business data table bank_data, the data it contains, and the result_table in the workspace according to Create a table and upload data.
+You have prepared the business data table bank_data, the data it contains, and the result_table in the workspace according to Upload a local file instructions.

-log on to the project, and click Data Development > New > Create Task.
+Log on to the DTplus console, and click Data Development > New > Create Task.

 Select the relevant content in the dialog box and specify the task type as Flow task.